 Due to the termly organisation and allocation of resources we will charge you if you do not provide us with the required period of notice to cover the School's losses.
 In such circumstances we require you to pay us a sum equivalent to the fees and/or supplemental charges you would have paid had the required period of notice been given – we refer to the relevant sum as "fees in lieu of notice".

 5. Notice Requirements

-(a) Notice to withdraw your child from the School.
-If you wish to withdraw your child from the School (other than at the normal leaving date which is at the end of Year 13), you must either give us a clear term's notice to that effect or pay to the School a term's fees in lieu of notice, at such rate as would have been charged for the final term of provision if a term's notice had been given.
-This means that if, for example, you wish to withdraw your child with effect from the start of the autumn term (ie, at the start of an academic year) then you would need to tell us in writing that you wish to withdraw your child on or before the first day of the preceding summer term (ie, the final term of the preceding academic year).
+5.1 Notice to withdraw your child from the School.
+If you wish to withdraw your child from the School (other than at the normal leaving date which is at the end of year 13 (VI2)), you must either give us a term's notice to that effect or pay to the School a term's fees in lieu of notice, at the rate that would have been charged for the final term of provision if a term's notice had been given.
+The School will credit the deposit you have paid (without

-(b) When the relevant amount in lieu of notice must be paid.
-In cases under (a) above, the appropriate amount of fees in lieu of notice will become payable by you to us as a debt on the first day of the term which would have been the final term of provision if a term's notice had been given.
+5.3 When the relevant amount in lieu of notice must be paid.
+In cases under Clause 5.1 or Clause 5.2 above, the appropriate amount of fees in lieu of notice will become payable by you upon demand.

 6. School Rules

 6.1 Compliance with the School Rules.
 It is a condition of remaining at the School that you and your child comply with the School Rules including in particular the Pupil Behaviour Policy (Rewards and Sanctions) (as amended from time to time).
 In addition, you must ensure that your child attends School punctually and that your child conforms to any rules of appearance, dress and behaviour as we may issue (if not already included within the School Rules).